 To assist the Legislature in its work, each party selects a legislative assistant who collects, organizes, and analyzes data to aid the Legislators in their deliberations.
 A Majority Counsel is appointed to provide legal advice to majority party members.
 A Minority Counsel is also appointed to serve minority members.

-Each committee is headed by a Chairman and a Vice Chairman appointed by the Chairman of the Legislature.
+Each committee is headed by a Chairperson and a Vice Chairperson appointed by the Chairperson of the Legislature.
 All standing committees have five members.
 Three (3) member are from the Majority and two (2) are from the Minority.
+The Chair of the Legislature serves as an ex officio member of all committees.
 Special committees may be comprised of citizens who are not legislators.